'Cancer hero' Blair Vining can finally put his feet up

 The pair made a last-minute decision to fly up for the announcement just yesterday saying they couldn't miss it.

-Blair said these last few weeks had been "rough" but he hoped a change in treatment will help get him back on track.
+Blair Vining said these last few weeks had been "rough" but he hoped a change in treatment will help get him back on track.

 "Day-to-day life is a bit harder than what it used to be and I can feel it in myself but still remain positive and keep helping people."